 Notably, the increases in traffic volume predicted by these studies generally assume robot cars taking on the same transport task as is handled by regular car travel today.
 But this ignores the effect of induced demand that we know to occur in all other contexts where travel becomes more convenient.
 If robot cars really do make travelling by car more attractive—by freeing up motorists to do things other than focus on driving, or by offering the equivalent of a taxi service with zero driver costs—then people will rationally respond by travelling more, and by travelling further.
 Just as with the attempt to reduce congestion by building more roads, robot cars may simply encourage enough further growth in travel to wipe out any congestion relief that may occur.

-(Of course, it may not be universally true that people will find robot cars more attractive than human-driven cars per se.
+Finally of course, it may not be universally true that people will find robot cars more attractive than human-driven cars per se.
 Many people are uncomfortable with the notion of handing over control to a machine, though this anxiety may subside with familiarity.
 People whose enthusiasm for car travel comes from being able to actually drive the car (as per the road lobby’s ceaseless ‘people love their cars’ narrative) aren’t likely to be enthusiastic about a vehicle they can’t drive themselves.
 And for the one in ten (at least) of us who are prone to a degree of motion sickness and are limited in what we can do in a moving car, a journey in a robot car has little to offer over one at the steering wheel of a regular car.
-Nonetheless, it has to be admitted that many people will get some advantage from having a personal motor vehicle that frees them up from driving.)

 In summary then, it’s almost certainly untrue that robot cars will have any positive effect on urban traffic congestion.
 Nor will they exert any magical effect on urban travel that obviates the need to develop public transport networks as a congestion-free and environmentally friendly alternative for moving large numbers of people.